Wofford shocks depleted No. 17 North Carolina, 68-64

 Wofford, a 12-point underdog, made four 3-pointers during its decisive spurt, a 6-minute stretch in which the Tar Heels missed 10 consecutive shots.

+The Terriers had just five turnovers and made 14 of 40 3-point attempts, outscoring North Carolina by 24 points from 3-point range.

+“Fourteen 3s, that hurts us,” North Carolina coach Roy Williams said.
+“But 14 for 40, you can sometimes live with that, but not if you shoot 32% yourself in the second half.”

-Garrison Brooks had 17 points and 12 rebounds for North Carolina in its first regular-season game at Carmichael Arena since Jan.
-4, 1986.
+Garrison Brooks had 17 points and 12 rebounds for North Carolina, which led 36-32 at halftime.

-Brandon Robinson added a career-high 16 points for the Tar Heels, who lost their third straight game.
+Brandon Robinson added a career-high 16 points for the Tar Heels.
 They cut Wofford’s lead to 65-61 with 51.5 seconds remaining but got no closer.

-North Carolina (6-4) played without starters Cole Anthony (right knee) and Leaky Black (sprained right foot).
-The school said treatment plans are being evaluated for Anthony, the second-leading scorer among freshmen nationally, who is averaging 19.1 points.

 BIG PICTURE

 Wofford: The Terriers took advantage of their opportunity to play North Carolina without Anthony, its best player and leading scorer.
-In doing so, they showed why they’re dangerous.
-Wofford scrapped against the taller Tar Heels inside and stretched out North Carolina’s defense on the perimeter to generate plenty of open 3-point shots.
+They scrapped inside against the taller Tar Heels and stretched out North Carolina’s defense on the perimeter for open 3-point shots.

+“A lot of times, we handled some punches that North Carolina threw at us with some good, tough counterpunches,” McAuley said.
+“We fought our tails off.
+We weren’t the biggest, we weren’t the strongest, but we were really, really physical.”

 North Carolina: The Tar Heels were struggling on offense when they had Anthony, albeit against some of the nation’s best defenses.
 They aren’t likely to be successful this season against anyone if they have to play long stretches without him.
 That became obvious in the second half, when they couldn’t generate offense without his ability to drive and draw defenders.